1440creative/canvas_migration/README.md

 By default the importer clears SIS identifiers (sis_course_id, integration_id, sis_import_id).
 You can set new values with `--sis-course-id`, `--integration-id`, or `--sis-import-id` when running `scripts/run_import.py`.

 Course hero images are remapped automatically when the original image file was exported and imported—the importer uses `id_map.json` to swap the old image file id for the new one before issuing the final course settings update. so links to the source course (files, assignments, quizzes, discussions, modules, pages) are updated to the new target IDs using the generated `id_map.json`.
 No manual link cleanup is required as long as pages, assignments, files, quizzes, discussions, and modules are included in the import.

+Quiz question payloads are now exported and imported by default.
+Use `--skip-questions` with `scripts/run_export.py` or `--skip-quiz-questions` with `scripts/run_import.py` if you need to opt out for troubleshooting.

 ---